Independent Intuitions- Art for Arts Sake

 There is a chapter on Vocation in the book, which is an etymological unpacking- and suggesting a calling, in a religious sense rather than a job.
 The connection to the divine is part of the implication here, which many will welcome.
 Connecting our individual efforts to a universal imperative allows for justification.
 Yet that of course has complications with authority- this time being God rather than the purveyors of official art aesthetics.
 Still, artists like Picasso who could be thought of as extemely secular if not harkening back to Pagan Gods can make the case for an art calling as vocation with a higher mandate.

-Making rational and relevant the chaos of our lives is part of the challeng and appeal of painting or any art.
-Perl gives us some ammunition to use to counter the high modernist camp.
+Making rational and relevant the chaos of our lives is part of the challenge and appeal of painting or of any art.
+Perl gives us some ammunition to use in countering the high modernist camp.
 There is a breath of fresh air in this text.
-So if there were any polemics nagging at us from the aethetics of the so called high art school of social relevance- we can now find solace in knowing that our art is sufficient in and of itestelf.
+So if there were any polemics nagging at us from the aethetics of the so-called high art school of social relevance- we can now find solace in knowing that our art is sufficient in and of itestelf.
 While composing and drawing, creating harmony from chaos, articulating light on form we can now rest assured that there is an integral completeness to the process of painting.
 Art for art's sake still has pertinence.